QUOTES-Global reactions to the death of former Pope Benedict | Law-Order

 GERMAN CHANCELLOR OLAF SCHOLZ ON TWITTER: "As a "German" #Pope, #BenedictXVI was a special church leader for many, not only in this country.
 The world is losing a formative figure of the Catholic Church, a forthright personality and a clever theologian.
 My thoughts are with Pope Francis."

-MARKUS SOEDER, PREMIER OF BENEDICT'S HOME STATE OF BAVARIA: "We mourn the death of our Bavarian Pope.
-The death of Benedict XVI touches me deeply, as it does many people in Bavaria and all over the world.
+MARKUS SOEDER, PREMIER OF BENEDICT'S HOME STATE OF BAVARIA: "We mourn the death of our Bavarian Pope....
 With him, society loses a convincing representative of the Catholic Church as well as one of the most influential theologians of the 20th century.
 In turbulent and challenging times, he was the religious leader of the Catholic faithful.
 Many people in his homeland will remember him with gratitude not only as Pope Benedict XVI, but also as a humble pastor ...
 His visit of several days to Bavaria as the new Pope, expressing his love for the country and its people, is unforgettable.
 He always carried his homeland in his heart."

 ITALIAN PRIME MINISTER GIORGIA MELONI: "Benedict XVI was a giant of faith and reason.
 A man in love with the Lord who put his life at the service of the Universal Church and has spoken, and will continue to speak, to the hearts and minds of people with the spiritual, cultural and intellectual depth of his Magisterium.
 A Christian, a pastor, a theologian: a great man whom history will not forget."